Life As a Statistician

-Job Description & Duties Develop or apply mathematical or statistical theory and methods to collect, organize, interpret, and summarize numerical data to provide usable information.
+Job Description: Develop or apply mathematical or statistical theory and methods to collect, organize, interpret, and summarize numerical data to provide usable information.
 May specialize in fields such as bio-statistics, agricultural statistics, business statistics, or economic statistics.
 Includes mathematical and survey statisticians.

-- Report results of statistical analyses in peer-reviewed papers and technical manuals.
+- Report results of statistical analyses, including information in the form of graphs, charts, and tables.

 These are the skills Statisticians say are the most useful in their careers:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.